kaustubhrprabhu/pywebinfo/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/pywebinfo?style=flat-square)

-**PyWebInfo** is a simple and easy-to-use Python package to extract metadata from a web page, ideal for the cards/previews of webpages within web applications.
+**pywebinfo** is a simple and easy-to-use Python package to extract metadata from a web page, ideal for the cards/previews of webpages within web applications.

 ## Installation